sturkie/sturkie/README.md

 - 👋 Hi, I’m @sturkie
+- 🔍 I majored in Computer Engineering from UC Riverside and have networking certifications
-- 👀 I’m interested in networks, embedded systems, and unit testing
+- 👀 I’m interested in embedded systems, OOP programming, and networks
-- 🌱 I’m currently learning basic machine learning concepts and how to work with Arduino
+- 🌱 I’m currently learning SQL, and JavaScript/HTML/CSS
-- 💞️ I’m currently working on an Arduino project and refreshing on old skills
+- 💞️ I’m currently working on an Arduino project and refreshing on Java OOP

 <!---
 - 📫